anubhavpatrick/anubhavpatrick.github.io/_posts/2016-11-24-Unit-4-Material.markdown

 ---

 <strong> Unit 4 Notes</strong><br>
-<a href="http://anubhavpatrick.github.io/Unit%204%20Notes.pdf"> It is advised that students use the handwriten notes distributed in class.
-The notes given here can be used for reference purpose. c</a><br>
+It is advised that students use the handwriten notes distributed in class.
+The notes given here can be used for reference purpose<br>
+<a href="http://anubhavpatrick.github.io/Unit%204%20Notes.pdf">Click here to download unit 4 notes</a><br>
 <br>

 <strong> Structures Presentation </strong><br>